Conversational Recommendation: Theoretical Model and Complexity Analysis: Model Formalization

-We summarize below the components and symbols of our formalization, and we explain them in detail in the rest of the section.
-In particular, we have: \begin{enumerate} \item a \emph{Catalog} of items \C; \item the user model, which is a 4-vector $U=\Vector{Q,\K,\P,\N}$, where the \emph{query} $Q$ denotes the user's positive preferences regarding item features (\emph{desiderata}), \K are constraints, in the form of undesired values for a feature, \P is a set of positively-rated \emph{preferred} items, and \N is the set of items that are negatively rated by the user; \item the \emph{Recommender} system \Rec (a black box in this paper), that given $U$ ranks items in \C, and returns the top-k items, which we abbreviate as $\Rec(U)$; we stress our being agnostic in modeling \Rec, which could be content-based, or based on collaborative filtering, etc. Following the intuition, we assume that $\Rec(U) \cap \N = \emptyset $---that is, no negatively-rated item is ever proposed; \item the \emph{state} of the conversation as the 5-vector $\Vector{Q,\K,\P,\N,\Rec(U)}$ which we denote\footnote{Inspired by Python, we use ``+'' for vector concatenation, \eg $\Vector{A,B,C}+\Vector{D,E}=\Vector{A,B,C,D,E}$. } also as $U+\Rec(U)$, \ie the state is composed by all of the above elements but for the catalog, which we consider constant during the conversation; \item the interactions between the user and the recommender as transformations of $U$, denoted by $\tau$. \end{enumerate} This formalization provides us with the necessary notation to study \emph{strategies}, \ie algorithms that, given a state of the conversation, suggest the next move in order to proceed towards a successful recommendation.
+More formally, we have: \begin{enumerate} \item a \emph{Catalog} of items \C; \item the user model, which is a 4-vector $U=\Vector{Q,\K,\P,\N}$, where the \emph{query} $Q$ denotes the user's positive preferences regarding item features (\emph{desiderata}), \K are constraints, in the form of undesired values for a feature, \P is a set of positively-rated \emph{preferred} items, and \N is the set of items that are negatively rated by the user; \item the \emph{Recommender} system \Rec (a black box in this paper), that given $U$ ranks items in \C, and returns the top-k items, which we abbreviate as $\Rec(U)$; we stress our being agnostic in modeling \Rec, which could be content-based, or based on collaborative filtering, etc. Following the intuition, we assume that $\Rec(U) \cap \N = \emptyset $---that is, no negatively-rated item is ever proposed; \item the \emph{state} of the conversation as the 5-vector $\Vector{Q,\K,\P,\N,\Rec(U)}$ which we denote\footnote{Inspired by Python, we use ``+'' for vector concatenation, \eg $\Vector{A,B,C}+\Vector{D,E}=\Vector{A,B,C,D,E}$. } also as $U+\Rec(U)$, \ie the state is composed by all of the above elements but for the catalog, which we consider constant during the conversation; \item the interactions between the user and the recommender as transformations of $U$, denoted by $\tau$. \end{enumerate} This formalization provides us with the necessary notation to study \emph{strategies}, \ie algorithms that, given a state of the conversation, suggest the next move in order to proceed towards a successful recommendation.

 To ease reading, we adopt the following syntax conventions: atomic elements are denoted by lowercase letters, \eg $x,t,v$; sets and vectors of atomic elements are denoted by uppercase letters, \eg $C,D,I,Q$; and sets and vectors of the previous sets and vectors are denoted by calligraphic letters, \eg $\C, \K$.
 We now delve into each element in detail.